BarryCarlyon/twitch_misc/authentication/user_access_generator/php/README.md

 A Token Generator of sorts.
 To demonstrate how to perform Scoped User oAuth authentication in PHP

-Also included is "maintain_user_token.php" a script to demonestrate how to maintain and refresh if needed a user token.
+Also included is `maintain_user_token.php` a script to demonestrate how to maintain and refresh if needed a user token.

 ## Reference Documentation